-In coin age selection, the number of coins being staked is multiplied by the length of time they have been held.
-After validating a block, the coin age is reset to zero and the validator has to wait a certain period of time before he can be chosen again.
+In coin age selection, the number of coins being staked is multiplied by the length of time they have been held for.
+After validating a block, the coin age is reset to zero, and the validator has to wait a certain period before he can be chosen again.

 The DPoS system is maintained through an election process that mainly requires holders to vote for delegates.
 Delegates are responsible for validating new blocks.

-As blocks are produced every few seconds, delegates that attempt to mess with the integrity of the blockchain or fail to produce blocks constantly will lose reputation and be expelled and replaced by another delegate.
+As blocks are produced every few seconds, delegates that attempt to mess with the blockchain’s integrity or fail to make blocks constantly will lose reputation and be expelled and replaced by another delegate.

 Top proof of stake coins

-Cardano staking involves a proof-of-stake algorithm known as Ouroboros.
-It divides up time in “epochs” that contain 21,600 slots.
-Slots are short periods of time in which a block can be created, and they last around 20 seconds.
+The first of the best coins to stake in our list is Cardano.
+In Cardano, staking involves a proof-of-stake algorithm known as Ouroboros.
+It divides up time into “epochs” that contain 21,600 slots.
+Slots are short periods in which a block can be created, and they last around 20 seconds.

 The rewards given for participating in the Cardano blockchain are split between three stakeholders: input endorsers, multiparty computation stakeholders, and slot leaders.

 Through the Shelly incentivized testnet, Cardano allows non-custodial delegation to pools as well as staking pool creation.
-And as it seems, staking Cardano comes with a 10-11% yearly return. (more details here)
+And as it seems, staking Cardano comes with a 5% average early return. (more details here)

 Tezos has a delegated proof-of-stake (DPOS) consensus mechanism, but in Tezos, staking is called “baking”.

 The creation of a new block requires one baker and 32 endorsers.
-The baker is the one that is actually chosen to create the block, the one which will receive a 16 XTZ reward for completing the task.
+The baker is the one that is chosen to create the block and will receive a 16 XTZ reward for completing the task.

 The endorsers are the accounts chosen to verify if the block was baked correctly, and for completing the task, each baker gets 2 XTZ.

-Whether you want to bake or endorse, you need to set up a baking node, and to do that you will need at least one roll which consists of 8,000 XTZ minimum stake.
+Whether you want to bake or endorse, you need to set up a baking node.
+To do that, you will need at least one roll, which consists of 8,000 XTZ minimum stake.

-Most Tezos wallets support delegating, so to start earning more tezzies you only need to transfer your funds in a wallet and delegate to a baker.
-You can find a list of delegates on mytezosbaker.com.
+Most Tezos wallets support delegating, so to start earning more tezzies, you only need to transfer your funds in a wallet and delegate to a baker.
+You can find a list of delegates on Tezos-Nodes.com.

 Furthermore, you can delegate directly through some trusted exchanges, such as Coinbase, KuCoin, or Binance.